-Justin Bieber and Hailey Baldwin Are Legally Married
+Justin Bieber and Hailey Baldwin May Be Legally Married

 Splash News

-Justin Bieber and Hailey Baldwin are legally married, E!
-News has learned.
-The two took part in a marriage ceremony at a New York City courthouse's marriage bureau on Thursday, sources said.
-The 24-year-old pop star and 21-year-old model had gotten engaged just two months ago in July amid a whirlwind rekindled romance.
+Justin Bieber and Hailey Baldwin arrived at a New York City courthouse via a side door around 4 p.m. on Thursday and got married in a back room, a source told E!
+News on Friday.

-"They didn't tell anyone they were doing it," one of the sources told E!
-News.
+"They didn't tell anyone they were doing it," another source told E!
+News about Bieber and Hailey's marriage ceremony.
 "They are doing a separate ceremony out of the country with a few family members soon as well."

 TMZ had reported on Thursday that the two were spotted that day at the marriage bureau and that Bieber was crying and said to Baldwin, "I can't wait to marry you, baby."

-On Friday, TMZ said Bieber and Baldwin planned on getting married as early as next week, most likely out of the country, possibly in his native Canada, in a super small ceremony.
+On Friday, TMZ said the 24-year-old singer and 21-year-old model planned on getting married as early as next week, most likely out of the country, possibly in his native Canada, in a super small ceremony.

 A previous source then told E!
 News they had gone to the New York City courthouse to obtain paperwork, without elaborating.
+CNN said they were there to obtained their wedding license.

-Once submitted to the court, a marriage license application is valid for up to 60 days and a marriage ceremony must be performed either there in the office or anywhere in New York State within that time frame in order for the couple to be eligible to receive a marriage certificate.
+Once submitted to the court, a New York marriage license application is valid for up to 60 days and a marriage ceremony must be performed either there in the office or anywhere in the state within that time frame in order for the couple to be eligible to receive a marriage certificate.

-In addition, a couple that has obtained a marriage license in New York must wait 24 hours before they can have a marriage ceremony unless they obtain a judicial waiver.
+In addition, a couple that has obtained a marriage license in New York must wait 24 hours before they can have a marriage ceremony unless they obtain a judicial waiver, which is usually only given in emergency situations.
 It is unclear if Bieber and Baldwin had one or had submitted the required paperwork before Thursday.

 Bieber and Baldwin, whose family lives in New York, got engaged during a trip to the Bahamas in July amid a whirlwind rekindled romance.

-Note: UPDATE: Justin Bieber and Hailey Baldwin took part in a marriage ceremony at a New York City courthouse's marriage bureau on Thursday, two months after getting engaged, E!
-News has learned.
-However, it's unclear if they are legally husband and wife, as Baldwin tweeted on Friday, "I understand where the speculation is coming from, but I'm not married yet!"